 I barely knew Annie (of Motherhood and More) when she shared her mother’s story with me.
 We had met through a parenting group and bonded over the matching ages of our girls.
 Annie explained that her mother’s admission was important to her because she was also sometimes caught off-guard by her own terrible thoughts and urges as a mother.
 Though she’d never acted upon them, they were especially troubling to her since she was not raised in an abusive household.
 She had erroneously assumed that only adults who had been abused as children would revert to such painful thinking regarding their own children.

-Her mother’s reassurance — that it is common for mothers to be prone to terrible thoughts about their children — has comforted me through some very challenging parenting experiences.
+Her mother’s reassurance—that it is common for mothers to have terrible thoughts about their children—has comforted me through some very challenging parenting experiences.

 I thought I had processed all that I could and had healed from my childhood.
 Then I became a mother to two pre-school aged children who had joined our family through adoption.
 This alone, this fact that they were adopted, means that they had experienced their own traumas (adoption, especially non-newborn adoption, is predicated upon loss and trauma*).
 Within two months, I was pregnant with a third child.
 With the great joy of forming a family so quickly came stress and exhaustion, combined with the heart-breaking realization that I was in over my head.